1. New Jersey

 MERIC data shows everything is more expensive here, especially housing and utilities.

 And despite its seaside appeal, Connecticut doesn’t seem like it’s retaining its retirees.
-Almost 35% of the people who left wanted to retire somewhere else, competing with jobs for the No. 1 reason to move.
+More than 30% of the people who left wanted to retire somewhere else, competing with jobs for the No. 1 reason to move.

 As Dorothy said, “There’s no place like home,” but sentiment isn’t keeping people in Kansas.

-Lindsey Bugbee on Quora finds Western Kansas an insular place.
+Lindsey Bugbee on Quora finds Western Kansas an insular place without much character.